 Clerk for the Honorable G. Murray Snow, Arizona Court of Appeals

-Recognized as one of “The World’s Leading Patent Professionals” in Prosecution for 2020-2022 by IAM Patent 1000.
+Recognized as one of “The World’s Leading Patent Professionals” in Prosecution for 2020-2023 by IAM Patent 1000.
 The 2021 guide noted Jardine is "appreciated for the creativity with which he pursues the registration of applications that have got stuck in the system under other counsel."
 The 2022 guide recognized him as someone who "does a sterling job of tailoring his advice to different audiences, including start-ups and market leaders."
 In 2023, he was described as "a prosecution master," and someone who "effectively navigates difficult patent eligibility issues to secure vital rights for his following, and paves the way to their success in future ventures."

 Recognized by The Legal 500 for Patent Licensing in 2019 and Patent Prosecution in 2023

 Outstanding Young Attorney Nominee 2011, The Daily Transcript